iusehooks/redhooks/README.md

 # Motivation

 In the [Reactjs docs](https://reactjs.org/docs/hooks-custom.html) a nice paragraph titled _useYourImagination()_ suggests to think of different possible usages of functionality Hooks provide, which is essentially what Redhooks tries to do.
-This package does not use any third party library, being only dependendent upon the Hooks and the Context API.
+This package does not use any third party library, being only dependent upon the Hooks and the Context API.
 You do not need to install `react-redux` to connect your components to the store because you can have access to it directly from any of your function components by utilizing the `useStore` Redhooks API.
 Hooks are [not allowed within class Components](https://reactjs.org/docs/hooks-rules.html), for using the store within them Redhooks exposes a Higher Order Component (HOC) named `connect`.
 It also supports the use of middleware like `redux-thunk` or `redux-saga` or your own custom middleware conforming to the middleware's API.